aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/text/replace-text-in-a-worksheet/_index.md

 weight: 70
 ---

-This REST API indicates Replace text.
+This REST API indicates to `replace` text in an Excel worksheet.

 ## RSET API